Shekomeko Mission Church

 The "Old Red Church" was used by the early settlers of Pulvers Corners.
 Like Round Top, it also established a close relationship with a church in Rhinebeck, in this case a German Reformed church, and its first preacher was from that church, Rev. Gerhard Daniel Koch.
 This led to the Red Church being called "Koch's Meeting House".

 The Round Top church did not last very long, perhaps because of poor construction, and in 1780 a new church was built on the same site, also called Round Top.
 Thereafter, the original Round Top became known as "Old Round Top".
-We know that the second Round Top was thirty by forty feet with eighteen foot posts and benches for pews, and it was never finished off inside (common for this period).
-Between 1760 and 1788, there were 294 baptisms recorded at the two Round Top churches, a remarkable number.
+We know that the second Round Top was 30 x 40 feet with 18 foot posts and benches for pews, and it was never finished off inside (common for this period).
+Between 1760 and 1788, there were 294 baptisms recorded at the two Round Top churches, a significant number.
 However, after the establishment of the Union Meeting House in the Pine Plains hamlet in 1816, in which Lutherans had 1/4 interest, attendance at the Round Top church began to fall off and finally in 1827 it was dismantled and the timber sold at auction.

-The Red Church also fell into decline around the same time as Round Top and was torn down about 1826.
-Today, only a few headstones in the small cemetery remain to mark where this house of worship once stood.
+The Red Church also fell into decline around the same time as Round Top, many of the Reformed opting to either go to the Dutch Reformed church in Gallatin (the "Vedder" church), or the Union Meeting House in Pine Plains.
+It was torn down about 1826, and today only a few headstones in the small cemetery remain to mark where this house of worship once stood.

 Although Quakers had been living in the area near Round Top for some time, it wasn't until Charles Hoag (1771-1840) settled here in 1799 and was given permission from the parent society at Stanford to hold meetings in his house that an organization began to take shape.
 Under the supervision of the Creek Meeting in Clinton Corners and the Nine Partners Meeting in Mechanic (a hamlet now known as South Millbrook), the North East Society was formed in 1803.

-In 1806, Jacob Bockee deeded to the trustees of the society a plot of land for twenty-five dollars, and a thirty by twenty-six foot meeting house with ten foot posts was built here on the Pine Plains-Amenia Road (County Rte.
+In 1806, Jacob Bockee deeded to the trustees of the society a plot of land for twenty-five dollars, and a 30 x 26 ft. meeting house with ten foot posts was built here on the Pine Plains-Amenia Road (County Rte.
 83), opposite the Hoag dwelling and the road leading down into the hamlet (Carpenter Hill Road, or Bethel Road).

 The separate entrances for men and women in Quaker meeting houses facilitated the interior separation, here by means of a high removable wooden partition, between men and women during business meetings, but worship was done together.